alvinwafi/ZenFlow-MobileApp/README.md

 **ZenFlow Mobile** is the Android companion to [ZenFlow](https://github.com/placeholder/zenflow), bringing the same calm, focused productivity experience to your phone.
 Built with Expo and React Native, it features a touch-optimized UI, push notifications, and full Supabase cloud sync — so your tasks, habits, and sessions stay in perfect harmony across devices.

-> 🔒 **This is a closed-source project.** Only the APK is distributed publicly.
-The source code is not available.

 ---

 ## 🎯 Purpose